meguminakao/IGCN/README.md

 # IGCN : Image-to-graph network for shape reconsruction from a single projection image
-IGCN is designed as a generalized 2D/3D mesh registration framework for shape reconstruction from a single-viewpoint projection image.
+IGCN is designed as a generalized 2D/3D deformable mesh registration framework for shape reconstruction from a single-viewpoint projection image.

 # Prerequisites